davenquinn/xenoliths/paper/text/chapters/05-modeling.md

 # Thermal modeling of tectonic scenarios {#sec:modeling}

-The slab window, Monterey Plate, and Cretaceous mantle duplexing scenarios for the source of the Crystal Knob xenoliths all imply a peridotite composition with a depleted (convecting-mantle) isotopic and trace-element signature.
-Though petrographic and geochemical variations provide information on the depletion history, they cannot discriminate between these potential depleted convecting mantle sources.
+The Crystal Knob mantle xenoliths have a peridotite composition with a depleted (convecting-mantle) isotopic and trace-element signature.
+Petrographic and geochemical variations provide information on the depletion history, they cannot discriminate between the slab window, Monterey Plate, and Cretaceous mantle duplexing scenarios for the creation of depleted convecting mantle.
 However, these emplacement scenarios present potentially distinct thermal structures due to large differences in timescales of cooling.
-Tectonic models for the
-emplacement of depleted mantle lithosphere under the central coastal California region can be tested by comparison of their implied geothermal structure with xenolith geothermometry.
+Tectonic models for the emplacement of depleted mantle lithosphere under the central coastal California region can be tested by comparison of their implied geothermal structure with xenolith geothermometry.

 <!--[[reconstruction]]-->